Lower Audubon Drive Storm Drainage Improvements

 - Brown and Caldwell, Inc.

 This project is part of the North Ridge Phase IV and V storm drainage improvement and stream stabilization project.
-The City's design consultant, Brown and Caldwell, Inc., is currently surveying sections of the North Ridge area for modeling and an as-built survey.
-Brown and Caldwell also is reviewing comments from the 65 percent plan review.
-The new data and comments will be incorporated into the 90 percent design plans.
-The project design and permit requirements are expected to be complete in the fall.
+The City's design consultant, Brown and Caldwell, Inc., has completed surveying cross sections of the stream in the project area.
+Modeling updates are currently being done with the final project design expected to be complete this summer.

 This project is being coordinated with a series of system-wide improvements throughout the North Ridge community.
 Project location is noted in an overall project location map for the Northern North Ridge set of stormwater projects.